NREL/elm/elm/ords/ARCHITECTURE.md

 ## **2. High-Level Architecture**
 ### **2.1 System Context**
 Points of interaction for OrdinanceGPT:
-- **End Users:** Users submit model executions via command line using a configuration file.
+- **End Users:** Users submit model executions via command-line using a configuration file.
 Users can select specific jurisdictions to focus on.
 - **Internet via Web Browser:** The model searches the web for relevant legal documents.
 The most common search technique is Google Search.
 - **LLMs:** The model relies on LLMs (typically ChatGPT) to analyze web scraping results and subsequently extract information from documents.
 - **Filesystem:** Stores output files in organized sub-directories and compiles ordinance information into a CSV.